ewgewgewg/algo-site/content/posts/js-language.md

 Arrays can also transform or `map` their values into a new array, `sort` their values in place, and `slice` to return only the content between certain indexes.
 Arrays can also test `every` value for some condition and return a boolean (`true` or `false`) depending on if every test is passed.

 The `fill` method takes an argument that can be used to fill whatever number of items is passed into a `new Array`, or an existing array. `fill` acts on the array it is run from and does not need to be assigned to a new variable.

+The `reverse` method reverses the elements in an array, and `join`, which takes an argument, merges the elements of the array and places the value of the argument between each, all in a single string.
+Array methods, like all methods, can be chained when the return of one has the method of the next.

 {{< code language="javascript" expand="Show" collapse="Hide" isCollapsed="false" >}}